JetBrains/marketplace-docs/topics/marketplace-general/plugin-overview-page.md

 ## Plugin name

-The plugin’s name is added in the plugin.xml file, under the ```name``` tag.
+The plugin’s name is added in the <path>plugin.xml</path> file, under the `name` tag.
 Use a short, relevant, memorable name that’s 1- 4 words long  (max 20 characters).
 There is a limitation of max 60 characters, however we strongly recommend using a shorter name.

 <table>
     <tr>